teamniteo/spiderblocker/src/readme.txt

 == Frequently Asked Questions ==

 Will rules stay active after I deactivate the plugin?
-No, it’s a good practice for plugins to remove all changes they made to the system, thus rules will also be deleted from .htaccess.
+No, it’s a good practice for plugins to remove all changes they made to the blog, thus rules will also be deleted from .htaccess.

 == Screenshots ==